-Important information: Fire precautions & emergency plan
+Important information: Fire precautions & building evacuation plan

 Please read carefully as death, injury & legal liability may result from failure to comply.

 If you have a balcony of any type, please also read our health & safety Balconies Guidelines.

 - In the event of a fire call 999 and do not assume that someone else has reported it.
 Please read the Fire Action Board, located on the notice board.
 Should you have any questions about the fire procedures please speak to your Property Manager.

 - It is very important that the common areas are always kept clear; residents keeping pushchairs, bicycles or other equipment in these areas present a significant hazard to a safe building evacuation.

 - Should there be a fire anyone doing this may be held liable for any consequences that result.

 - Any equipment that blocks the halls, stairs or landings cannot be permitted or condoned under any circumstances.

 You are responsible for the following: